EyalAr/Decree/README.md

 - `function`
 - `hash`: Argument is a simple key-value object.
 - `string`
+- `regexp`: Argument is a regular expression.
 - `boolean`
+- `date`: Argument is a Date object.
 - `number`
 - `n-number`: Argument is a negative number
 - `p-number`: Argument is a positive number